rackerlabs/support-how-to/content/cloud-backup/update-or-install-the-cloud-backup-agent-on-linux.md

 To ensure that the agent is registered, running, and connected, look at the Control Panel status of this agent by logging in to [Cloud Control Panel](https://login.rackspace.com).
-In the Backup section of the menu, you can create backup configurations, run backups and cleanups, restore old backups, and so on by selecting the name of the server on which you installed the agent.
+In the **Backup** section of the menu, you can create backup configurations, run backups and cleanups, restore old backups, and so on by selecting the name of the server on which you installed the agent.

 ### Troubleshooting installs, upgrades, and uninstalls

 Installation and upgrade of the cloud backup agent or updater might fail for a number of reasons.
-The folowing troubleshooting tips might help to fix the issues.
+The following troubleshooting tips might help to fix the issues.

 We recommend that you enable TRACE logging as part of the troubleshooting process.
 If you need to call the Support team, TRACE logging helps them identify the